Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Application: Metabolomic Networks of Gestational Diabetes in the HAPO Study

-Because the sample sizes between the two groups in this application are substantially different (N=576 women with GDM vs. N=2887 women without GDM), our approach had higher power to detect network edges in the shared network and the non-GDM network than in the GDM network.
-To gain further confidence that the differences we observed between women with and without GDM were not simply due to the difference in sample size and power, we conducted a sensitivity analysis in which we downsampled the number of women without GDM to balance the sample, observing similar results (Supplementary Section 2.5).
-When conducting factor analysis, it is possible to find statistically relevant factors that do not carry practical meaning in the context of the problem.
-One way to validate context-specific relevancy is by associating the factors with an outcome of interest.
-In the context of the HAPO Study, one such outcome is newborn adiposity.
-Newborn adiposity is an important risk factor associated with childhood overweight\citep{winter2010newborn}.
-As a final investigation in the HAPO application, we validated our factors by estimating their association with newborn adiposity.
+The sample sizes between the two groups in this application are substantially different (N=576 women with GDM vs. N=2887 women without GDM), leading to higher power for detecting network edges in the shared network and the non-GDM network compared to the GDM network.
+To ensure that the observed differences between women with and without GDM were not due to sample size discrepancies, we conducted a sensitivity analysis in which we downsampled the non-GDM group to balance the sample size.
+To account for the stochasticity of the downsampling, we ran MSFA-X on 100 different such subsamples and took the mean estimates of the model parameters over the 100 iterations.
+We observed differences in the top edges of the study-specific networks (particularly the non-GDM network), likely due to the reduced power to estimate the study-specific signals; however, key network motifs were preserved in the shared and GDM-specific networks (Supplementary Figure 14) and the comparison of hub scores between the non-GDM and GDM networks yielded similar results to the original analysis (Supplementary Figure 15).
+These results support the robustness of our analyses, i.e., the metabolic differences estimated by MSFA-X were not artifacts of unequal sample sizes (Supplementary Section 3.4).

+In factor analysis, it is crucial to validate the estimated factors by associating each factor with an outcome of interest.
+In the HAPO Study, one such outcome is newborn adiposity, as it is a critical risk factor associated with childhood overweight \cite{winter2010newborn}.
+Thus, we validated our latent factors by estimating their association with newborn adiposity.

-For infants born to women participating in the HAPO Study, newborn adiposity was assessed by the sum of three skinfold measurements (``newborn sum of skinfolds") as previously described \cite{catalano2012hyperglycemia}.
-Catalano et al. (2012) showed that gestational diabetes was associated with the newborn sum of skinfolds in the HAPO Study \cite{catalano2012hyperglycemia}.
-In this spirit, we proceeded to validate our latent factors by modeling the association between the newborn sum of skinfolds and the six factors identified by MSFA.
-We assigned a factor score for each individual in the study by projecting each individual's vector of metabolite ratios $X^{i} =(X^{(i)}_{1}, \dots,X^{(i)}_{60})$ onto each factor.
-For a factor $F = (F_1, \dots, F_{60})$, this projection is calculated as:
+For infants born to women participating in the HAPO Study, newborn adiposity was assessed using the sum of three skinfold measurements ("newborn sum of skinfolds") as previously described by \cite{catalano2012hyperglycemia}.
+This prior study found that GDM was positively associated with the newborn sum of skinfolds in the HAPO Study.
+In this spirit, we proceeded to validate our latent factors by modeling the association between the newborn sum of skinfolds and maternal factor scores for each of the five factors identified by MSFA-X (Figure \ref{fig:hapoheatmap}).
+The factor score for the $i^{th}$ individual is computed by projecting their vector of metabolite ratios $X^{i} =(X^{(i)}_{1}, \dots,X^{(i)}_{60})$ onto each factor.
+Given the factor loadings $F = (F_1, \dots, F_{60})$, this projection is calculated as: